The Edinburgh Brain Bank for Multiple Sclerosis

 For further information please ask your consultant neurologist or MS specialist nurse who will be able to help, or you can contact Senior Research Nurse, Tracey Millar via email email@example.com or telephone (0131 465 9522).

-This project is supported by the Anne Rowling Regenerative Neurology Clinic, Multiple Sclerosis Society and the Medical Research Council.
+This project is supported by the Anne Rowling Regenerative Neurology Clinic, and funded by Multiple Sclerosis Society and the Medical Research Council.